 Activity Lead and key collaborators Description Status Priority progress update Next steps 5.4.
 Prepare to manage exported livestock in transit and in preparation for export during an incursion Lead DAFF Collaborators AHC, LiveCorp, MLA, live animal exporters This activity involves the development of a framework for contingency plans (including preparedness, logistics, biosecurity and welfare) for Australian livestock consignments which are within the export process, including those that are loading or those that have departed but not yet arrived in their destination country.
 On track Medium priority DAFF is continuing to develop a policy framework for broader export livestock incident management procedures.
 These incidents include the detection of a disease such as LSD and FMD in Australia as they relate to livestock exports.
 DAFF is working with interested stakeholders to develop operating principles for managing livestock conveyances, including the possible return of vessels carrying livestock to Australia and other contingency arrangements.
-In December 2023 changes were made to the Export Control (Animals) Rules 2021 to allow DAFF to require the moving or loading of livestock for export to stop in circumstances where the Secretary reasonably suspects that an animal disease, infection or infestation is present in Australia.
+In December 2023, changes were made to the Export Control (Animals) Rules 2021 to allow DAFF to require the moving or loading of livestock for export to stop in circumstances where the Director of Biosecurity reasonably suspects that an animal disease, infection or infestation is present in Australia.
 The changes are designed to prevent or significantly reduce the potential health and welfare impacts to livestock about to be, or in the process of being, loaded for export, and mitigate potential damage to Australia's reputation as a trusted trading nation more broadly.
-DAFF received \$8.8 million over 2 years to support the continuation of the livestock export trade, including funding to develop a national approach to manage livestock in transit and when they may need to return to Australia.
-Updates on the progress of the Managing Livestock in Transit project are reported against that measure.
+In late 2023, DAFF received \$8.8 million over 2 years to support the continuation of the livestock export trade, including funding to develop a national approach to manage livestock in transit and when they may need to return to Australia.
 DAFF will continue to engage with stakeholders to progress identified steps and update internal export livestock incident management procedures.
 5.5.
 Investigate arthropod vector control options Lead DAFF Collaborators State and territory governments This activity will review Australia's current arthropod vector control options (including in near neighbouring countries) and investigate if there are opportunities to improve these or put in place plans to prevent the spread of disease.
-On track Medium priority A National Vector Management Advisory Group (NVMAG) has been established under AHC, tasked with developing an LSD vector management plan in the event of an outbreak.
-The group has completed a list of available chemical control products for LSD vectors.
+On track Medium priority A National Vector Management Advisory Group (NVMAG) was established under AHC, tasked with developing an LSD vector management plan in the event of an outbreak, and compiling a list of available chemical control products for LSD vectors.
 The LSD Vector Management Guide has been finalised and accepted by DAFF.
 This manual provides technical information to inform the development of operational plans for managing vector (insect) populations involved in transmitting LSDV.
 It is designed to be used as an evidence-based reference to assist Australian governments to develop tailored operational plans for vector management once the extent and nature of an outbreak is understood.
-The related paper for SCEAD and AHC has been prepared.
-The distribution and handling strategy for the LSD Vector Management Guide is currently being considered by NVMAG.
+The LSD Vector Management Guide has been endorsed by SCEAD and AHC in early 2025.
+NVMAG have completed their tasks and disbanded.
+The LSD Vector Management Guide is being prepared for publication on the DAFF website.